As UK education emerges from lockdown the importance of staff, and pupil health and safety will be paramount.

 There are a plethora of apps out there that will create very polished and professional-looking content.
 Applications such as Microsoft Powerpoint, Apple Keynote and Google Slides all contain stylish templates.
 With a little bit of imagination, editing and the use of pre-made and searchable icons, content can easily be created.

-One of our favourite apps to use is Adobe ‘Spark Post.
+One of our favourite apps to use is Adobe Express.
 It’s part of a suite of apps from Adobe that we used extensively when delivering iPad training.
 Super simple to use when showing teachers how creativity can enhance the learning experience.
 There is a free version containing lots of templates that can easily be edited.
 If you have a paid Adobe subscription for an application such as Photoshop then all templates are available.
-There’s also no Adobe Spark watermark when you export your finished work.
+There’s also no Adobe watermark when you export your finished work.

 A number of our education users have already told us that a key part of their return strategy will be the use of digital signage to reinforce important messaging.
-With this in mind we’ve used one of the Adobe Spark Post templates to create 8 slides focused on ‘Keeping Safe at School’.
+With this in mind we’ve used one of the Adobe Express Post templates to create 8 slides focused on ‘Keeping Safe at School’.

 For TrilbyTV education users these slides are now available within the Content Catalogue and ready for adding directly to your digital signage screens.